Canadian Forts

 (1933 - 1938), Richardson Island

-A Hudson's Bay Co. post on an island off the south shore of Victoria Island in Dease Strait, near Byron Bay.
+A Hudson's Bay Co. post on the southwest side of an island off the south shore of Victoria Island in Dease Strait, near Byron Bay.
+An outpost of Coppermine Post.

 (1926 - 1928), near Lady Franklin Point, Victoria Island

-A Hudson's Bay Co. post on the south shore of Victoria Island in Dolphin and Union Strait.
+A Hudson's Bay Co. post on the north side of the point, on the south shore of Victoria Island in Dolphin and Union Strait.
 Also known as Fort Harmon.

 Read Island Posts